nafets227/backup/README.md

   2. Type (currently only "imap" supported)
   3. Source
   4. Destination
-  5. (IMAP) Server Url (e.g. imap.mydomain.xxx:143)
+  5. global options
+  6. '--'
+  7. local options (specific to "type", see relevant section)

 see also [Example][1].

+## Global Options
+  - --runonsrc
+    Prefer to run on the source side
+  - --runondst
+    Prefer to run on destination side
+	- --local
+    Run locally (=in the container) only
+  - --srcsecret
+    Secret to access source system (password/ssh-key, depending on type)
+  - --dstsecret
+    Secret to access destination system (password/ssh-key, depending on type)

 ## Environment Parameters #
   - DEBUG: 0 or 1, defaults to 0

+# IMAP
+Backups data from an IMAP Server using offlineimap.
+This is done in a delta approach, so only modified Emails are downloaded whereas deleted EMails are deleted on the file directory

-## IMAP
+### IMAP Global parameters
-IMAP Logon name must be the Email including the domain.
+  * Source - Logon user used to connect to the IMAP Server.
+Typically it contains the Email including the domain.
+  * Destination - Directory where to store the downloaded EMails.
+Optionally prefixed by Server name followed by a colon.
+  * Source Secret
+    is the password to logon to the server \[mandatory\]
+  * Destination Secret
+    is the password to connect to the target server \[optional\]

+### IMAP local parameters
+  1. IMAP Server Url (e.g. imap.mydomain.xxx:143)
+     \[mandatory\]

 # Security (Secrets)
 Each remote system needs a Secret for Authentication and authorisation.
 Typical form of Secrets are public keys or passwords.
 If needed, Secrets can be defined with the --srcsecret or --dstsecret parameter.
 Starting from version 0.2.1 no Defaults are applied.

 # Future Plans #
 Features planned in the future